prathamk1483/Leetcode-POTD/README.md

 3. **Run a solution**:
     ```bash
-    # Example for a Python solution
+    # Example for a Solution of Daily Problem on date 16th July 2024
-    python path/to/solution.py
+    python path/to/16th July 2024.java
     ```

 ## Solutions